How to Prevent Fabric Color Transfer, Bleeding, and Fading

 A common myth circulating the internet is that washing the item in either vinegar or salt “sets” the dye and prevents it from running.
 Unfortunately, this is not true.
 Although vinegar does help set some acid dyes, it only works during the dyeing process and not for cotton dyes.
 Similarly, salt is used in the dying process to encourage the fiber to take the dye, but it will not stop the color from running or crocking after the garment has been dyed.
-If you tried it and it appeared to work, then it's only because the additional washing has removed the last bits of the unattached dye.
+If you tried salt and it appeared to work, it's only because the additional washing has removed the last bits of the unattached dye.
 The only real ways to prevent color transferring and fading are the following:

 - Do loads of laundry that are the same color and be aware that it’s not just new clothes that run.
 The chemical fixers or mordants used to hold the dye to the fiber can wear off after repeated washing, so always wash similar colors together to prevent color run, regardless of the age of the garment and how many times you may have washed it before.

 - Many of us over-wash our clothes for fear of been seen as dirty or smelly, but with delicate clothes you should try to wash as little as necessary.
 Before washing an item, ask yourself: “Is it really dirty, and does it really need to be washed?”
 If it only has an odor, try airing it or using an odor eliminating product like Febreze.
 If it’s only dirty in a small area, then spot clean it.